laingangiang2006/Clear-Lens/README.md

 # Clear Lens — News Bias Detector

 ## Project Overview
-Clear Lens is a high-fidelity media literacy tool built for **Next Byte Hacks V2**.
+Clear Lens is a high-fidelity media literacy tool.
 It empowers readers to "see past the spin" by identifying political framing, loaded language, and missing perspectives in news articles through real-time URL analysis.

 You can watch the demonstration [here](https://youtu.be/VE1ajG01WN0?si=wjKmWEY5bnWqusVv).